Looe Key National Marine Sanctuary

 The Looe Key National Marine Sanctuary was a National Marine Sanctuary in the waters in the Florida Keys in Florida in the United States that existed from 1981 to 1990.
 It protected Looe Key, a coral reef south of Big Pine Key.
 In 1990, it was subsumed by the new Florida Keys National Marine Sanctuary, which included its waters.
 However, it continued to operate until 1997, when it was fully integrated into the Florida Keys sanctuary.
+At that time, its waters were redesignated the "Looe Key Existing Management Area," which sometimes still is referred to informally as the "Looe Key National Marine Sanctuary."

 Description

 A February 1992 satellite photo of Looe Key, revealing its spur and groove formations.

 Staff members pose with a poster for the Key Largo and Looe Key national marine sanctuaries in the 1980s.

 Preparation of mooring buoys at the sanctuary in the 1980s.

 Looe Key National Marine Sanctuary Superintendent Billy Causey answers questions for a member of the public at an event in the late 1980s.